spierala/mini-rx-store/README.md

     - Component Store has the same simple API as Feature Store (`setState`, `select`, ...)
     - Component Store state is independent of the global state object
     - Component Store is destroyable
+    - Component Store is perfect for local component state
 -   [Extensions](https://mini-rx.io/docs/ext-quick-start):
     - Redux DevTools Extension: Inspect global state with the Redux DevTools
     - Immutable Extension: Enforce state immutability